RalphHightower/blog/README.md

 Both candidates are polarizing!

 [^21]: Trump meets the constitutional age requirement, but that's saying little.
+Plus Trump is dementia-ning!
+Talking about Arnold Palmer's balls, no it's not Titlist; it's that part of the anatomy that LPGA pros don't have.
 [^22]: Wikipedia — [Trump derangement syndrome](https://en.wikipedia.org/wiki/Trump_derangement_syndrome?wprov=sfla1)

 Discussions and comments can be placed here: [RalphHightower/blog ·